Anna-Peng/thoughts/README.md

 They tugged and pulled and pulled and tugged,\
 Until all became red and stretched.\
 But with Little Pirdy Bo's wings now fully unfurled,\
-They are now all carried up in the air.
+They are now all carried up into the air.

 Uncle Pirdy despaired,\
 Aunty Pirdy fearfully stared,\